an4s7/learning-assembly/README.md

 # learning-assembly

-Code related to Programming from the Ground Up, x86 AT&T assembly.
+Code related to Programming from the Ground Up, in x86 AT&T assembly.

 Assemble using **as**: